groove-x/mqtt_bridge/README.md

 ## Principle

 `mqtt_bridge` uses ROS message as its protocol.
-Messages from ROS are selialized by json (or messagepack) for MQTT, and messages from MQTT are deselialized for ROS topic.
+Messages from ROS are serialized by json (or messagepack) for MQTT, and messages from MQTT are deserialized for ROS topic.
 So MQTT messages should be ROS message compatible.
 (We use `rosbridge_library.internal.message_conversion` for message conversion.)

 This limitation can be overcome by defining custom bridge class, though.